BA (Honours) Business Management with Marketing

 - benefit from guaranteed internships (subject to eligibility criteria)

-- learn about business as it really is, fast-paced, global, exciting, challenging and forever-changing.
+- learn about business as it really is, fast-paced, global, exciting, challenging and forever-changing

 - get the chance to show up and shine with our workshops and events with industry partners

-- get the best of both worlds - by benefitting from the perfect balance of academic theory and practical, industry experience
+- get the best of both worlds - by benefitting from the perfect balance of academic theory and practical, industry experience to build your employability skills

 - graduate feeling ready to leap straight into your career and stand out from the crowd too